 We used to go brunch on Saturdays and now you always go to dance class.

 Change is difficult for other people to accept.
 They are used to you being a certain way.
 They are used to you fulfilling a certain role in their lives.
 You were the fat friend, or the shopping buddy or the ice-cream pal.
 Now you always want to take a walk or go to the gym or — got forbid — eat vegetables.

 It’s not easy, but try to have compassion for these people.
 They feel like they are losing you.
 Secretly they admire you, but they are not strong enough to join you.
 For most people, change in their own lives is too hard.
 So when they see change in others, they get defensive.

 At first they may tell you that you look great after losing some weight.
 But start to look too good and they get fearful.
-And you’ll start hearing things like:
+And you’ll get thinly veiled compliments like: